And, therefore, makes history as the first man to appear solo on the cover of Vogue. American Vogue.

-Then I heard Sign of the Times and was kind of hooked from the start.
-I don’t know if I heard it when it was still hot or not and I, still, haven’t even looked at the number of times it had been played on YouTube.
-I didn’t even know who sang it exactly.
+Then, I heard Sign of the Times and was kind of hooked from the start.
+I don’t know if I heard it when it was still hot or not and I, still, haven’t even looked at the number of times it had been played on YouTube or anything.
+I didn’t even know who sang it.
 What I want to say is that it didn’t and doesn’t matter.
 I mean, it matters (wait, wait), but back then, I’d simply started to listen to Harry Styles’ music because I just really liked it.
 Like it.
 It feels so clean and I think I’d missed this kind of vibe in new released music.
-I’m not saying there is no great music out now.
-Yet, there is a particular vibe with his music I haven’t really sensed much of lately anywhere.
+I’m not saying there’s no great music out now.
+Yet, there’s a particular vibe with his music I haven’t really sensed much of lately anywhere.
 Harry has been raising the bar, concomitantly on many levels, and has been doing so with kindness.
 Treat People With Kindness is a song from his second album.

 How?
-It starts with his music – “I really enjoy being private more.
+It starts with his music.
+“I really enjoy being private more.
 I don’t feel like people know everything about me now and there was, definitely, a time where I felt like people knew everything about me and I realised I didn’t like that.
-I kind of, also, wanted to let the work do the talking a little bit” – and his music starts with him.
-Ouais!
+I kind of, also, wanted to let the work do the talking a little bit”.
+And his music starts with him.
+Oui!

-I was about to bring up Sign of the Times on YouTube right now and, as soon as I’d typed – actually, I didn’t even have to, it was there on top of my searches – his name, Golden was suggested and, to my surprise, I had’t seen it since it first came out two weeks ago or something.
-I knew about it, was super curious to see it and could not wait to indulge in it.
+I was about to bring up Sign of the Times on YouTube, but as soon as I’d typed his name, Golden was suggested and, to my surprise, I had’t seen it since it first came out, two weeks ago or something.
+I knew about it, was super curious to see it and couldn’t wait to indulge in it.
 I’d felt it might be one of those things and it is.
-It is superb.
+Superb.

 Back to THE Sign.